gbdev/pandocs/content/Video_Display.md

 incremented in that case.
 Writing to FF69 during rendering still causes auto-increment to occur.

-Unlike the following, this register can be accessed outside V-Blank and H-Blank.
+Unlike the following, this register can be accessed outside VBlank and HBlank.

 ### FF69 - BCPD/BGPD (Background Color Palette Data or Background Palette Data) - CGB Mode Only